How to Plan a Travel Budget: 12 Tips to Enjoy More While Spending Less

 Be as Flexible as Possible

 Flexibility with your dates and travelling during shoulder seasons or mid-week can substantially lower costs, as these times tend to have less demand, resulting in better deals.
-For years we were restricted to high-season travel due to our work schedules but still tried to stay as open and flexible as possible.
+For years, we were restricted to high-season travel due to our work schedules, but still tried to stay as open and flexible as possible.

-Read: Off Season Travel Makes Me Happy
+Read: Off-Season Travel Makes Me Happy

 Book Some Things in Advance

-Watch for annual sales on travel.
+Watch for annual sales in travel.
 Black Friday and Boxing Day are notorious for having great prices on flights or tours, so be prepared to press buy if something aligns with your plans.
 I scored a great discount on Eurail passes during their anniversary sale.
-I wasn’t going to be using them for 10 months, but I took advantage of the great price and by the time my trip came around, they had been bought and paid for!
+I wasn’t going to be using them for 10 months, but I took advantage of the great price, and by the time my trip came around, they had been bought and paid for!

 The Slower the Better